albertattard/java-boot-camp/02 - Data Types.md

 Consider the follow example.

-**⚠️ THE FOLLOWING EXAMPLE MAKE USE OF THE FOOR LOOP STATEMENT, DISCUSSED LATER ON**
+**⚠️ THE FOLLOWING EXAMPLE MAKE USE OF THE FOR LOOP STATEMENT, DISCUSSED LATER ON**

 ```java
 package demo;